-The Corps has determined the Proposed Action may adversely affect the least Bell's vireo, California Gnatcatcher and may affect but not likely adversely affect the least Bell's vireo's critical habitat.
+The Corps has determined the Proposed Action may adversely affect the least Bell's vireo, California Gnatcatcher and may affect but is not likely to adversely affect the least Bell's vireo's critical habitat.
 Formal consultation was initiated June 24, 2021.
-The Corps will receive a final biological opinion prior to construction commencing.
-With implementation of the conservation measures contained in the Corps' Biological Assessment (see Appendix E), as well as any requirements contained in the subsequent Biological Opinion, this project would be in compliance with the ESA.
+The Corps will received a final biological opinion on September 17th, 2021.
+With implementation of the conservation measures contained in the Corps' Biological Opinion (see Appendix F), this project would be in compliance with the ESA.